 The Pilates ring is usually about 13 inches in diameter and is made from a flexible metal or rubber.
 Providing gentle to moderate resistance, it is used to help stabilize various muscle groups during your exercise session.

-One of the most popular types of Pilates accessories, resistance bands that are flat and ribbon-like can make a great addition to your Pilates routine.
+One of the most popular types of Pilates accessories in a mat class, resistance bands that are flat and ribbon-like can make a great addition to your Pilates routine.
 They are incredibly versatile and offer a low-tech solution for varying degrees of resistance.

 Are you searching for a Pilates studio in Omaha that incorporates various types of Pilates equipment into its classes?
 If so, check out Core10 Pilates!
 Our classes are high-intensity, low-impact sweat sessions that target all 640 muscles in the body in every class – sometimes in a single move!

 Give us 50 minutes 3 times a week, and you will get results.
 Core10 Pilates is your go-to Pilates studio to get strong, fit and flexible.